- Best VPN for Turkey 2021

-TorGuard has good security and is one of the most customizable VPNs on the market.
-It also has a built-in killswitch and a firm no-logs policy for your protection.
+TorGuard has good security and is one of the most customizable providers out there.
+It also has a built-in kill switch and a firm no-logs policy for your protection.

 Speeds aren’t bad, but they vary.
 You don’t need to keep track of how much bandwidth you’re using, though, as there isn’t a limit.
 For more details, you can read our TorGuard review.

 TorGuard can be installed on Windows, macOS, Android and iOS.
 It’s easy to use, but the mobile app can be a pain during setup.